cjoy/cs9318/notes/notes.md

 * Major issues in data mining: Different types of data, performance, different DM languages,
 ## Data Mining
 * Extraction of interesting patterns from huge amounts of data
-* Searching for patters of interest
+* Searching for patterns of interest
 * Also known as:
   * knowledge discovery in databases (KDD)
   * knowledge extraction